scottnunemacher/dotfiles/README.md

 fi
 ```

-NOTE: My .bash_aliases file already has that reference so no changes are necessary if my .bash_aliases is used.
+**NOTE:** My .bash_aliases file already has that reference so no changes are necessary if my .bash_aliases is used.

 ## Cloning Into a Non-Empty Home Directory

 Non-destructively clone the repo into a non-empty home directory on an linux style server.

-_*WARNING:*_ Before doing the following, rename any possibly conflicting files in your home directory compared to the files in the repo.
+**WARNING:**  Before doing the following steps, rename any possibly conflicting files in your home directory compared to the files in the repo for possible merge later.

 Log into server as user and change to the user's non-empty home directory: